Road Trip: Beer Pong: Plot

-Andy (Preston Jones) is egged on by his best friends to stop worrying so much about his girlfriend, Katy Hartman (Julianna Guill), back-home and start enjoying college life to the fullest.
-While enjoying his life, he remembers Jenna, an old girlfriend from home who is now a beer pong model and becomes infatuated with her.
+Andy (Preston Jones) is egged on by his best friends to stop worrying so much about his girlfriend, Katy Hartman (Julianna Guill), back home and start enjoying college life to the fullest.
+While enjoying his life, he remembers Jenna, a former girlfriend who is now a beer pong model and becomes infatuated with her.
 Andy and his friends decide to hit the road chasing Jenna and her model friends to compete in a beer pong tournament, but their plans get complicated when Katy decides to transfer to his university so she can be closer to him.
-They call on a son of a rich despot, Arash (Danny Pudi), who hopes to get him to sponsor their road trip but instead are taken into custody by the CIA, who interrogate them and dump them in Bethesda.
+They call on a son of a rich despot, Arash (Danny Pudi), in hopes to get him to sponsor their road trip but instead are taken into custody by the CIA, who interrogate them and dump them in Bethesda.
 They steal a taxi and continue their journey, but make a pit stop in family run strip clip, only to run afoul of a gang of bikers.
 Short of cash, they pick up a hitchhiker hoping she will pay for a ride.
 Instead, she holds up a convenience store and steals the taxi.

 Korkin (Michael Trotter) prays for rescue and a school bus full of beautiful girls appears.
 The driver, Sarah (Leandra Terrazzano), is the daughter of the reverend who founded "Chastity Until Marriage" and quickly sees through their lies but agrees to continue their road trip to Nashville.
 Korkin makes it his mission to sleep with Sarah.
-His first attempt to "score" with Sarah is on the bus while everyone is sleeping.
-While Sarah sleeps with her head on his lap, Korkin removes Sarah's bra and attempts to feel her up while she sleeps.
-However, Arash crashes the bus and awakens everyone aboard.
-Arash takes a turn driving the bus while the others sleep but gets distracted by phone sex and has an accident, hitting a wild boar that becomes stuck under the truck.
+Arash takes a turn driving the bus while the others sleep.
+While Sarah sleeps with her head on his lap, Korkin removes Sarah's bra and attempts to feel her up.
+However, Arash gets distracted by phone sex and has an accident, hitting a wild boar that becomes stuck under the truck.
 They stop the next day and Korkin realizes they are in Katy's hometown and they call in to her mother's house.